laurencw348/myprojects/documents/design-journey.md

 **Desktop Feedback**
 ![Desktop Feedback V1](desktopfeedback1.jpg)
 This is the first design for the desktop version of my form with corrective feedback.
-Since I decided to change the mobile version such that the error messages appear below each input box, I decided to also change this on the desktop version in order to keep iot more consistent.
+Since I decided to change the mobile version such that the error messages appear below each input box, I decided to also change this on the desktop version in order to keep it consistent.
 This is seen in my second sketch below.
 ![Desktop feedback v2](desktopfeedback2.jpg)